dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 >   not mentioning the name.
 >   In that case the extension is accessible with priority 1.
 >   _This includes non-deferred imports with a prefix, and even an unnamed
->   prefix using the the "wildcard variable" unnamed variable notation
+>   prefix using the "wildcard variable" unnamed variable notation
 >   `as _`._
 > * Or otherwise, if the Dart file is a part file and the extension is
 >   accessible by import in the part file's parent file with priority *n*.